IshanEnrique/REACT_JS_STUDY/02/02Notes.md

 ## Best practice -----------
 > As TypeScript is smart enough to detect the type of the data being provided in variable initialization , so the best practice should be not always give the type of the data in the decleration part if TypeScript can detect its type autometically .

+>// boolean decleration without specifying the type of the data

+1. let isLoggedIn = false;